Craig Wilde: Acting (2010 – 2020)

-In 2019 he returned to TV screens playing the part of 'Marvin' in the Showtime (TV network) Christmas and holiday season Movie 'A Very British Christmas' which starred Rachel Shenton known for Channel 4 daytime Soap Opera Hollyoaks, Mark Killeen known for Game of Thrones and Michele Dotrice known for classic TV comedy Some Mothers Do 'Ave 'Em.
+In 2019 he returned to TV screens playing the part of 'Marvin' in the Showtime Christmas movie 'A Very British Christmas' which starred Rachel Shenton known for Channel 4 daytime Soap Opera Hollyoaks, Mark Killeen known for Game of Thrones and Michele Dotrice known for classic TV comedy Some Mothers Do 'Ave 'Em.
 Christmas 2020 'A Very British Christmas premiered on Channel 5 as part of their Christmas scheduling under the localised title A Very Yorkshire Christmas.